mithun-prasad/Bot/Labs/SimpleBotLab.md

 Open the Bot Framework Emulator application.
 For local testing with the emulator make sure the Id and password fields are clear:

 ![bot emulator 1](images/emulator_clear_ids.PNG)

+Test out this echo dialog bot.

+## NEXT STEPS

+1. Integrate scores as part of sentences.
+For example, "the score now is 123/1 I think"
+2. Detect the score expression from the sentence